Apply for grants of $10k and $20k to increase accessibility services.

 ALA invites applications from small and rural libraries for the Libraries Transforming Communities (LTC): Accessible Small and Rural Communities grant.

-Up to 300 libraries will be awarded in this application period, part of ALA’s longtime community engagement initiative, with a second application to open in early Fall 2023 for an additional 300 grants.
+Up to 300 libraries will be awarded in this second application period, part of ALA’s longtime community engagement initiative.

 Libraries Transforming Communities: Accessible Small and Rural Communities is part of ALA’s longtime commitment to preparing library workers for the expanding role of libraries.
 The initiative is offered in partnership with the Association for Rural & Small Libraries (ARSL).
 It is supported by a private donor.